swarnimcodes/azcntdl/README.md

 # azcntdl
 Download data from your Azure Storage accounts.

+## Features
+- Downloading all containers in your storage account.
+- Skipping already downloaded files/blobs
+- Resume partially downloaded downloads seamlessly
+- Mailing functionality using SendGrid in case of errors

 ## Sample Config
 Place the config file in the same directory from where you are executing the program.
 Or else, change the code to suit your needs.